ericrabiner/Report-Card/Readme.md

 # Report Cards

-An application written in C++ that reads from .csv files and creates a new text file to store the processed data as a report card.
+An application written in C++ that reads and processes data from .csv files and creates a new text file called output.txt.
+The default delimeter is ',' and can be set to any character.

 ## Prerequisites
 Install the Minimalist GNU for Windows